zhijian-yang/zhijian-yang.github.io/README.md

 ```
 jekyll serve
 ```
 Then open the resulting http address in your browser.
-Voila!